OmegaBoy/SMTPTester/README.md

 SMTP Server Mail Tester

 Super simple SMTP mail tester.
-Sends a simple mail for testing mail credentials and connectivity in servers.
+Sends a simple E-Mail for testing credentials and connectivity in servers.

 Execute with or without parameters.